CoinClubQuincy/XRC-SHARES/README.md

 The XRC-SHARE & XRC-SPLITS contracts have been submitted to be approved as an official standard on the XDC Network.
 To comment on the process or the contracts, check out the [XDC-Community](https://github.com/XDC-Community/XIPs.github.io) Github to participate in the XDC XIP process.

+## !!For SPLIT contracts, isApprovedForAll() must equal true on the original SHARE contract to enable the contract to recive the SHARE token upon activation!!